joymon/ansible-raspberry-home-nas-plex/README.md

 ## On a fresh machine without controller node
 - Clone this repo
+- Replace your hosts in the hosts.ini file
-- Run the playbook ansible-root.yml file
+- Run the playbook rpi-playbook.yml file as follows
+    - `ansible-playbook rpi-playbook.yml -i hosts.ini`